Top Activities To Develop Fine Motor Skills In Your Child

 What are fine motor skills?

 Fine motor skills, also referred to as dexterity, imply the coordination of small muscles in movements.
 Fine motor skills usually involve the synchronization of hands and fingers with the eyes.
 When fine motor skills are well-developed, children are able to write better, and also able to do detailed tasks requiring minute manipulations.

-Here are some activities that focus on motor skill development by improving the muscles in the fingers and hands, strengthening hand grip and developing wrist movement:
+Here are some fine motor activities for kids that focus on motor skill development by improving the muscles in the fingers and hands, strengthening hand grip, and developing wrist movement.

 1. Maida to the rescue!

 Many experts recommend play dough or synthetic clay for this activity.
 However, maida (all-purpose flour) is a great substitute, and has the added advantage of being natural and safe, even if it enters your toddler’s little mouth.

 - 2 cups of maida

 - Some water

 - 2 large-enough bowls to knead the dough